The British High Commission in Singapore maintains and develops relations between the UK and Singapore.

 Documents originating in Singapore

-Documents originating in Singapore do not have to be legalised by the Consular Division at the Singapore Ministry of Foreign Affairs before they can be accepted in the UK.
+Documents originating in Singapore do not have to be legalised by the British High Commission before they can be accepted in the UK.

 We charge fees for some of our services.
 See the full list of consular fees in Singapore.